The Art Department at a Glance

-The Art and Visual Culture Department resides in the James F. Miller Fine Arts Center on the Keck Campus of Linfield College.
-This new facility offers students beautiful and significantly improved studios and work spaces.
+The Art Department resides in the James F. Miller Fine Arts Center on the Keck Campus of Linfield College.
+This facility offers students beautiful studios and work spaces.

-The Department offers courses in foundations (avc 100, 101, 120), drawing, painting, printmaking, photography, alternative and electronic media, sculpture, ceramics, and ceramic sculpture.
-Regularly offered art history courses include a comprehensive survey of Western art, The Art of the United States, and Modern to Postmodern Art.
-Non-traditional studio offerings include a course in alternative media, which deals with performance art, conceptual art and video.
-Additional studio offerings include Electronic Media and Digital Photography.
+The department offers courses in foundations, drawing, painting, printmaking, photography, alternative and electronic media, sculpture, ceramics, and ceramic sculpture.
+Regularly offered art history courses cover a range of topics including non-Western visual cultures, modern and postmodern art, and the history of photography.
+The department also has several non-traditional studio offerings, such as a course in alternative media, which deals with performance art, conceptual art and video.
+Additional studio offerings include electronic media and digital photography.

-All of the department's courses satisfy the Linfield Curriculum's Images and Arts requirement, and several of the art history courses also satisfy the Vital Past requirement and/or fulfill the American Pluralisms and/or Global Diversity requirements.
+Most of the department's courses satisfy the Linfield Curriculum's Creative Studies requirement, and several of the art history courses also satisfy the Vital Past, American Pluralisms, and Global Diversity requirements.

-The design courses, drawing, photography, ceramics, and all the art history courses are open to all students; other studio courses numbering 300 and up normally have prerequisites.
+The design, drawing, photography, ceramics, and art history courses are open to all students; other studio courses numbering 300 and above normally have prerequisites.

-Art and Visual Culture majors are required to take two- and three-dimensional design and drawing, plus three studio electives of their choice, studio practices, and three art history courses, including a comprehensive survey and Modern to Postmodern Art.
-Majors take Studio Practices, and as seniors may elect to take Thesis Studio and present a thesis exhibition at the end of their senior year.
-A 20-crerdit studio minor is also offered.
+Art majors are required to take two- and three-dimensional design and drawing; three studio electives of their choice; studio practices; portfolio development and gallery management courses; and three art history courses, including an introductory course to visual culture and two courses on modern and postmodern art.
+As seniors, majors may elect to take the thesis seminar and present a thesis exhibition at the end of their senior year.
+20-credit studio and visual culture minors are also offered.

-See other pages on this site for greater detail about these and other aspects of the Linfield College Art and Visual Culture Department.)
+See other pages on this site for greater detail about these and other aspects of the Linfield College Art Department.